stashpayio/stash-masternode-tool/doc/hw-initr-live-cd-linux.md

 8. Perform the desired hardware wallet procedure (initialization or recovery).
 9. Shut down the system.

-**A copy of the commands to create the udev rules required by hardware wallets supported by DMT appears below**
+**A copy of the commands to create the udev rules required by hardware wallets supported by SMT appears below**

 **For Trezor hardware wallets:**
 ```